 Kea Petroleum plc Tel: +44 (0)20 7340 9970

 David Lees, Executive Director

 RBC Capital Markets Tel: +44 (0)20 7653 4000

 Matthew Coakes / Brett Jacobs / Daniel Conti

 Notes to Editors:

-Kea Petroleum is an AIM listed oil and gas exploration company with interests in six petroleum exploration permits in Taranaki and Northland Basins of New Zealand.
-Kea listed on Aim in February 2010.
+Kea Petroleum is an AIM listed oil and gas exploration company with three petroleum exploration permits in Taranaki and Northland Basins of New Zealand.
+Kea listed on the London market in February 2010.